casdoor/casdoor-website/docs/integration/go/gitea.md

 Fill in the client ID and client secret remembered in the previous step.

-Fill in the open id connect auto discovery url, which is supposed to be `<your endpoint of casdoor>/.well-known/openid-configuration`.
+Fill in the openid connect auto discovery url, which is supposed to be `<your endpoint of casdoor>/.well-known/openid-configuration`.

 Fill in the other optional configuration items as you wish.
 And then submit it.